openooh/measurement-spec/README.md

 # measurement-spec
-Specification for how to communicate measurement information
+DRAFT strawman proposal for a pecification for how to communicate measurement information

 Strawman: